 Double Island Point

 Next stop was Double Island Point.
 Now imagine you throw one chip to a group of seagulls, and they all flock together to get it – well, that’s what Teewah Beach looked like heading toward the point.
-Hundreds of jacked up, fuel guzzlin’ sand covered fourbies flocked to Double Island to have first dibs on a spot.
+Hundreds of jacked up, fuel guzzlin’ sand covered fourbies flocked to Double Island Point to have first dibs on a spot.
 And gee was it worth the race.
 The water sparkled blue and the high winds ensured there was something that could tickle everyone’s fancy.

 There is always so much hype around heading up to Double Island Point and I believe this is because classic Aussie culture is on show.
 People are camping, swimming, surfing, fishing, riding motorbikes, 4WDing, windsurfing and kitesurfing and throwing a good ol’ snag on the barbie.
 What more could you need on a day off?